Jan's Working with Windows:

 - To make a change in an existing document.
 You might add to it, delete part, or move parts within the document.

 - To make a removable disk like a CD or DVD come out of the drive.
+Also, to make a USB flash drive ready for removal.

 - A window which shows the folder tree as well as the contents of what is